JujuAdams/Bento/docs/2.3/Topic-Input-Library.md

 &nbsp;

 ["Input"](https://codeberg.org/offalynne/Input) is a popular cross-platform input library.
 Bento's API is intended primarily to support the general purpose use case where developers are handling various input devices themselves.
-However, Bento can also be integrated with Input to alleviate implementation friction.
+However, Bento can also be integrated with "Input" to make things smoother.

 Before proceeding, there are a few things to note: